 The game will continue until there is only one player left who will be the winner.

-- The Easter holidays are a time we often dedicate to family in general and children in particular.
+- The Easter holidays are a time we often dedicate to family and children.
 We can make it magical by involving the little ones in games that create memories they will enjoy for a lifetime.

 - Egg hunt.
 It’s a favorite with adults and children alike, whatever their age.
-You don’t have to worry about the weather is bad, because you can even hold the game indoors without taking away any of its beauty.
+You don’t have to worry about bad weather because you can even hold the game indoors without destroying its beauty.

-- It’s a very exciting game especially if it’s raining outside or not warm enough to spend time outdoors.
+- It’s a fascinating game, especially if it’s raining outside or not warm enough to spend time outdoors.

-The dyed egg is the symbol of the Saviour, who leaves the tomb and returns to life.
-The egg, symbolically, represents the Resurrection, because in it a new life is born, ready to emerge.
+The dyed egg symbolizes the Saviour, who leaves the tomb and returns to life.
+The egg symbolically, represents the Resurrection, because, in it, a new life is born, ready to emerge.
 Hence the tradition of the Easter Hunt.
 In ancient writings, it is said that on Easter Saturday, the Mother of God went with a basket of eggs to the soldiers guarding the body of Jesus.
 When she put the basket down, they turned red from the blood dripping from Christ’s wounds.
-Since then it has been also the custom for eggs to be painted on Easter.
+Since then, it has also been the custom for eggs to be painted on Easter.

 I hope you had a great time reading our article.
-For a couple of moments of relaxation, I suggest you play the following Quizlet to test your biblical knowledge.
-I also wanted to thank you for your time and if you have any questions, please feel free to contact us at email@example.com
+For a couple of moments of relaxation, play the following Quizlet to test your biblical knowledge.
+I also wanted to thank you for your time, and if you have any questions, please get in touch with us at email@example.com.

 Quizlet about Jesus’ Life and Resurrection

 hero¹ a person distinguished by bravery and exceptional courage in war, by special self-sacrifice in other difficult circumstances or in work